fortierkids1/KnowledgeBase/Level 2/Code Structuring.md

+## Success Criteria
-Set up a mock project  with a nominal, standard code structure
+- [ ] Set up a mock project  with a nominal, standard code structure

 Project should have a subsystem that